dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/git-map/index.md

 Start here:
 [21S-git-map](https://github.com/dartmouth-cs52-21S/git-map)

-If you need help, post in the #sa2-git-map Slack channel.
+If you need help, post in the #ec-sa-git-map Slack channel.

 ### To Turn In